awslabs/aws-jwt-verify/README.md

 await verifier.hydrate();
 ```

-Note: it is only useful to call this method if your calling process has an idle time window, in which it might just as well fetch the JWKS.
+Note: it is only useful to call this method if your calling process has a time window, in which it might just as well fetch the JWKS.
 For example, during container start up, when the load balancer does not yet route traffic to the container.
-Calling this method inside API Gateway custom authorizers or Lambda@Edge has no benefit (in fact, awaiting the call as part of the Lambda handler would even hurt performance as it bypasses the existing cached JWKS).
+Calling this method in AWS Lambda functions only makes sense if you do it outside the Lambda handler, i.e. with a top-level await that is part of the code that runs during "cold starts".
+Awaiting `verifier.hydrate()` inside the Lambda handler will hurt performance as it always bypasses the existing cached JWKS.

 ### Clearing the JWKS cache